ekzhang/ekzlib/README.md

 This repository contains source code for the [ekzlib website](https://ekzlib.herokuapp.com).

-This uses a MEAN stack, with MongoDB, Express, Angular, and Node.
+This is a static site built with Angular.

 ## Building and Running

-Run the development server and hot-reload Angular:
+Run the development server:

 ```
-npm run dev
+npm start
 ```

-Build the client-side production bundle with Angular, and run the server:
+Build the client-side production bundle with Angular, and serve static files:

 ```
 ng build --prod
-npm start
+npx serve dist
 ```